CleLec/HOVS17/readme.md

 Download the SPSS data distribution from the GESIS Panel and copy the files into the `01_data/spss` folder.

-### 3. Generate R Data File from SPSS disteribution
+### 3. Generate R Data File from SPSS distribution

 Run the script `00_data_preparation.R` to generate the R data files from the GESIS Panel's SPSS data.